 What is Cognitive Behavioral Therapy?

-Cognitive Behavioral Therapy (CBT) is a style of therapy that is rooted in cognitive and behavioral theories.
 This method of therapy focuses on altering unhelpful patterns of thinking (e.g., thoughts, beliefs, or attitudes) and behaviors that contribute to emotional distress.
 It also focuses on developing coping strategies, improving emotional regulation, and cultivating problem-solving skills to address current issues.
 Our thoughts, behaviors, physiological states, and emotions are constantly influencing each other.
 Therefore, by making changes to our thoughts, behaviors, and physiological states, we can change how we feel.
 Such alterations lead to enduring improvement in mood and functioning.
 This method of treatment is short-term, goal-oriented, and solution-focused.
 Furthermore, CBT is one of the most-researched psychotherapies and has been scientifically proven to treat a host of psychological conditions, including depression, anxiety, OCD, and trauma-response.

 Cognitive Restructuring